eZmaxinc/eZmax-SDK-go/docs/CustomEzsignfoldertypeResponse.md

 `func (o *CustomEzsignfoldertypeResponse) HasBEzsignfoldertypeReassignuser() bool`

 HasBEzsignfoldertypeReassignuser returns a boolean if a field has been set.

+### GetBEzsignfoldertypeReassigngroup

+`func (o *CustomEzsignfoldertypeResponse) GetBEzsignfoldertypeReassigngroup() bool`

+GetBEzsignfoldertypeReassigngroup returns the BEzsignfoldertypeReassigngroup field if non-nil, zero value otherwise.

+### GetBEzsignfoldertypeReassigngroupOk

+`func (o *CustomEzsignfoldertypeResponse) GetBEzsignfoldertypeReassigngroupOk() (*bool, bool)`

+GetBEzsignfoldertypeReassigngroupOk returns a tuple with the BEzsignfoldertypeReassigngroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBEzsignfoldertypeReassigngroup

+`func (o *CustomEzsignfoldertypeResponse) SetBEzsignfoldertypeReassigngroup(v bool)`

+SetBEzsignfoldertypeReassigngroup sets BEzsignfoldertypeReassigngroup field to given value.

+### HasBEzsignfoldertypeReassigngroup

+`func (o *CustomEzsignfoldertypeResponse) HasBEzsignfoldertypeReassigngroup() bool`

+HasBEzsignfoldertypeReassigngroup returns a boolean if a field has been set.

+### GetIEzsignfoldertypeDeadlinedays

+`func (o *CustomEzsignfoldertypeResponse) GetIEzsignfoldertypeDeadlinedays() int32`

+GetIEzsignfoldertypeDeadlinedays returns the IEzsignfoldertypeDeadlinedays field if non-nil, zero value otherwise.

+### GetIEzsignfoldertypeDeadlinedaysOk

+`func (o *CustomEzsignfoldertypeResponse) GetIEzsignfoldertypeDeadlinedaysOk() (*int32, bool)`

+GetIEzsignfoldertypeDeadlinedaysOk returns a tuple with the IEzsignfoldertypeDeadlinedays field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsignfoldertypeDeadlinedays

+`func (o *CustomEzsignfoldertypeResponse) SetIEzsignfoldertypeDeadlinedays(v int32)`

+SetIEzsignfoldertypeDeadlinedays sets IEzsignfoldertypeDeadlinedays field to given value.

+### HasIEzsignfoldertypeDeadlinedays

+`func (o *CustomEzsignfoldertypeResponse) HasIEzsignfoldertypeDeadlinedays() bool`

+HasIEzsignfoldertypeDeadlinedays returns a boolean if a field has been set.

+### GetIEzsignfoldertypeFontsizeannotation

+`func (o *CustomEzsignfoldertypeResponse) GetIEzsignfoldertypeFontsizeannotation() int32`

+GetIEzsignfoldertypeFontsizeannotation returns the IEzsignfoldertypeFontsizeannotation field if non-nil, zero value otherwise.

+### GetIEzsignfoldertypeFontsizeannotationOk

+`func (o *CustomEzsignfoldertypeResponse) GetIEzsignfoldertypeFontsizeannotationOk() (*int32, bool)`

+GetIEzsignfoldertypeFontsizeannotationOk returns a tuple with the IEzsignfoldertypeFontsizeannotation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsignfoldertypeFontsizeannotation

+`func (o *CustomEzsignfoldertypeResponse) SetIEzsignfoldertypeFontsizeannotation(v int32)`

+SetIEzsignfoldertypeFontsizeannotation sets IEzsignfoldertypeFontsizeannotation field to given value.

+### HasIEzsignfoldertypeFontsizeannotation

+`func (o *CustomEzsignfoldertypeResponse) HasIEzsignfoldertypeFontsizeannotation() bool`

+HasIEzsignfoldertypeFontsizeannotation returns a boolean if a field has been set.

+### GetIEzsignfoldertypeFontsizeformfield

+`func (o *CustomEzsignfoldertypeResponse) GetIEzsignfoldertypeFontsizeformfield() int32`

+GetIEzsignfoldertypeFontsizeformfield returns the IEzsignfoldertypeFontsizeformfield field if non-nil, zero value otherwise.

+### GetIEzsignfoldertypeFontsizeformfieldOk

+`func (o *CustomEzsignfoldertypeResponse) GetIEzsignfoldertypeFontsizeformfieldOk() (*int32, bool)`

+GetIEzsignfoldertypeFontsizeformfieldOk returns a tuple with the IEzsignfoldertypeFontsizeformfield field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsignfoldertypeFontsizeformfield

+`func (o *CustomEzsignfoldertypeResponse) SetIEzsignfoldertypeFontsizeformfield(v int32)`

+SetIEzsignfoldertypeFontsizeformfield sets IEzsignfoldertypeFontsizeformfield field to given value.

+### HasIEzsignfoldertypeFontsizeformfield

+`func (o *CustomEzsignfoldertypeResponse) HasIEzsignfoldertypeFontsizeformfield() bool`

+HasIEzsignfoldertypeFontsizeformfield returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)